mwczapski/private_gitserver_docker_container/README.md

 - Windows Subsystem for Linux (WSL)
 - git installed in the WSL environment

-The script (bash) expects to run within the Windows Subsystem for Linux (WSL) Debian host and have access to Windows' docker.exe and docker-compose.exe.
+Scripts (bash) expect to run within the Windows Subsystem for Linux (WSL) Debian host and have access to Windows' docker.exe and docker-compose.exe.

 [Top](#Git-Server-Docker-Container)